Nico Diederichs: Political career

-Diederichs was a National Party member of Parliament from 1953 to 1975.
+Diederichs was a National Party member of Parliament from 1948 to 1975, representing Randfontein until 1958 and then Losberg.
 He served as Minister of Economic Affairs from 1958 to 1967, as Minister of Mines from 1961 to 1964, and as Minister of Finance from 1967 to 1975.
 In the latter capacity he became known as "Mr Gold".
 He served as the first chancellor of the Rand Afrikaans University and ceremonial State President of South Africa from 1975 until his death, after a short illness, of a heart attack on 21 August 1978 in Cape Town.

 Honours

-Diederichs was honoured with medals from various countries. he was awarded a gold medal from the City of Paris (1971), made a Knight of the Greater Cross of the Order of Merit of the Italian Republic in 1973 and an Order of Merit from Paraguay in 1974.
-He was awarded honoury doctoral degrees from the Universities of the Orange Free State and Stellenbosch.
+Diederichs was honoured with medals from various countries.
+He was awarded a gold medal from the City of Paris (1971), made a Knight of the Greater Cross of the Order of Merit of the Italian Republic in 1973, and an Order of Merit from Paraguay in 1974.
+He was awarded honorary doctoral degrees from the University of the Orange Free State and the University of Stellenbosch.